Pence heads to Olympics leaving open chance of talks with North Korea officials

 “This is the intolerable, politically motivated provocation and tyrannical blackmail ...,” it said in a commentary.

-Additional reporting by Jeff Mason and Susan Heavy in WASHINGTON, Stephanie Nebehay in GENEVA and Karolos Grohmann in PYEONGCHANG; Editing by Mark Bendeich and Nick Macfie
+Additional reporting by Jeff Mason, Matt Spetalnick, David Brunnstrom and Susan Heavey in WASHINGTON, Stephanie Nebehay in GENEVA and Karolos Grohmann in PYEONGCHANG; Editing by Mark Bendeich, Nick Macfie and Susan Thomas